 5 years later, the theatrical staging that had debuted in Paris was revived in the first English-language translation at the Barbican Centre in 1985.
 Legendary tenor Colm Wilkinson followed the show to the Palace Theatre that same year.
 It later transferred to the Queen's Theatre in 2004, and the rest is history...

 Whilst its original cast included Richard Attenborough as Detective Sergeant Trotter, the production's ensemble changes annually.
 However, there was one point where actors Mysie Monte and David Raven both made history for starring in the show for over 11 years!
-We hope the show;s mystery will continue to be unravelled for another 65 years...
+We certainly hope that the show's mystery will continue to be unravelled for another 65 years at least...